History de BUDAPEST

 2010

-Viktor Orbán (re)becomes Prime Minister after the victory of the FIDESZ (right-wing conservative) in the April parliamentary elections.
-He has the constitutional majority (two-thirds of the seats) in parliament.
-In the autumn, municipal elections across the country confirmed FIDESZ's advance.
-Budapest becomes, for the first time since 1990, a right-wing city with the election of István Tarlos (FIDESZ ally).
+Victory for Fidesz (conservative right) in the April parliamentary elections, Viktor Orbán (re)becomes Prime Minister: he has a constitutional majority (two-thirds of seats) in parliament.
+In the autumn, municipal elections across the country confirmed the Fidesz advance.
+Budapest became a right-wing city for the first time since 1990, with the election of István Tarlos (a Fidesz ally).

 2011-2012